elenderg/PAL-1000/instruções de compilação.md

 209. A Dynamic Link Library (DLL) is a chunk of executable code that can be linked up with a program at run-time.
 All the Windows functions we use live in DLLs.
 Each DLL has to be "_imported_" at run-time.
 We have to keep track of all the DLLs (imports), and all the functions in those DLLs (entries), that a program calls.
 For example, this sentence...

-`Call "_kernel32.dll_" "_Beep_" with 220 and 200.`
+`Call "kernel32.dll" "Beep" with 220 and 200.`

-...refers to the "_Beep_" entry point in the "_kernel32.dll".
+...refers to the "Beep" entry point in the "kernel32.dll".
 These five routines help us keep track of things like that:

 `To add an entry to some imports given an import name and an entry name:`